First Brands Group: Liquidating Plan Follows $2.3B Fraud Collapse

 | Carve-Out Cap | $25 million |

-The combined pricing on new money—SOFR plus 10% (split between cash and PIK)—plus the anchor, upfront, and exit premiums, reflects the pricing terms approved in the case.
+The combined pricing on new money—SOFR plus 10% (split between cash and PIK)—plus the anchor, upfront, and exit premiums, reflects the terms approved in the Final DIP Order.
 The DIP lenders justified the pricing by characterizing the facility as "wholly unprecedented" with an "impossible to price" risk profile given the fraud allegations and complex collateral disputes.

 DIP Financing Objections.